Boundary maps and reducibility for cocycles into the isometries of CAT(0)-spaces: Finite reducibility

 where $\gamma$ acts diagonally.
-Being the intersection of full measure sets, it is clear that $\overline{E}$ has full measure.
-Now, since the image of a full measure set under $\phi^f$ is contained in the boundary of $\mathcal{X}(p,np)$, it follows that the image of the twisted cocycle $\sigma^f$ is contained in the standard embedding of $\textup{PU}(p,np)$ in $\pup$, as desired. \end{proof}
+Being the countable intersection of full measure sets, it is clear that $\overline{E}$ has full measure.
+Now, since the image of a full measure set under $\phi^f$ is contained in the boundary of the embedded $\mathcal{X}(p,q)$, it follows that the image of the twisted cocycle $\sigma^f$ is contained in $\Stab_{\pup}V_0$, which is finite algebraic as desired. \end{proof}

-\begin{oss} There is no well established notion of algebraicity into $\pup$.
-Hence, the descending chain condition that holds for Noetherian spaces (as algebraic groups are) does not hold in our setting.
-This does not ensure the existence of a minimal strict algebraic group containing the image of the twisted cocycle.
-Nevertheless, by Theorem \ref{theorem}, any maximal cocycles has a representative in its cohomology class whose image is contained into the embedding of $\pupq$ in $\pup$, which is algebraic.
-For such particular measurable cocycles, our result recover as sense of algebraicity. \end{oss}
+\begin{oss} The descending chain condition that holds for Noetherian spaces (as algebraic groups are), allows to define the algebraic hull for cocycles into algebraic groups.
+This can not be adapted for $\pup$, namely there exits no well-defined minimal strict algebraic group containing the image of a twisted cocycle.
+Nevertheless, by Theorem \ref{theorem_reducibility}, any maximal cocycles has a representative in its cohomology class whose image is contained into the embedding of $\pupq$ in $\pup$, which is algebraic.
+For such particular measurable cocycles, our result recover an algebraic flavour. \end{oss}